Documentation

 func (g *Goproxy) ServeHTTP(rw http.ResponseWriter, req *http.Request)

-ServeHTTP implements the http.Handler.
+ServeHTTP implements http.Handler.